 Collioure and Banyuls-sur-Mer

 Tucked in the western curve of the Mediterranean Sea is a little jewel, Collioure.
 It’s a seaside resort popular with the French, though not mobbed with foreign tourists.
-Nevertheless, it’s popular in summer, and there are many reasons for that.
+Nevertheless, it can be crowded in summer, and there are many reasons for that.

-It’s big enough to offer a variety of activities, yet small enough to know and not be overwhelmed by crowds.
-Collioure’s location along the Mediterranean attracts visitors for the beach and water sports.
-It’s also ideal for hiking along foothills and rocky cliffs with the azure waters below and the Pyrénées mountains in the distance.
+Collioure is big enough to offer a stunning variety of activities, yet small enough to learn your way as well as not be overwhelmed by crowds.
+Collioure’s location along the Mediterranean (an area known as the Côte Vermeille, or the Vermillion Coast) attracts visitors who come for the beach and water sports.
+It’s also ideal for hiking along foothills and rocky cliffs with azure waters below and the Pyrénées mountains in the distance.
 And it’s only fifteen miles from the Spanish border.
 Day trip, anyone?

 Unique in Collioure

-Collioure is a place where the artistic style, Fauvism, flourished, thanks to the presence of Henri Matisse, Andre Derain, and other artists.
+Collioure is a place where the artistic style, Fauvism, flourished in the early 20th century, thanks to the presence of Henri Matisse, Andre Derain, and other artists.
 The style is characterized by bold colors.
 You can follow the Trail of Fauvism, a path dotted with reproductions of some of the one hundred works the artists produced in the summer of 1905.
 Take note of rue des Carranques, Rue de l’Egalité, Rue de Fraternité, Rue Mirador, and Rue Bellevue.

-An artistic emphasis is visible all over town, with sunny, colorful buildings and numerous galleries.
+An artistic emphasis is visible all over town, with sunny, colorful buildings and numerous art galleries.

 Things to Do in Collioure

-Also along the water is the Notre Dame des Anges church, whose tower was once a lighthouse.
-Slip inside for a look and you’ll see the ornate altar.
+Also along the water is the Notre Dame des Anges Church, whose tower was once a lighthouse.
+Slip inside for a peaceful stroll and you’ll see the ornate altar.

 For art lovers, be sure to see the Fauvism museum (Vitrine sur le Fauvisme) and scout the art district, Rue Mouré.
 Take in the color all around you in the buildings, flowers, and art.